Running sucks? That’s because you’re doing it wrong.

 With these five tips you can find new energy to your running – and boost your performance to a whole new level.

-1. Add versatility to you training
+1. Add versatility to your running Training

 Most intermediate runners run too hard and their running plan is too one-sided.
 This is a surefire way to make running feel boring and repetitive.